How I Changed My Mindset to Conquer Fear and Find Happiness

 I had always been interested in psychology and spirituality, though I had never cultivated these interests.
 But as the drive to be my true self grew, I revisited the topics.
 I wanted to learn more about myself as well as people in general.

 So I did some research.
 I read many books, the most life-changing of which were those by Dr. Wayne Dyer, who was a self-development and spiritual growth expert.
 I studied things like energy healing and aromatherapy, and learned how to read tarot cards.
-I attended seminars, workshops, and lectures.
+I attended seminars, workshops, and lectures, including one with Dr. Dyer himself, during which I felt embraced by his peaceful energy.

 Then came the important part: applying the things I learned to my own life.
 The most impactful action I took was to harness the power of my thoughts.
 I paid attention to my thoughts, noticing how often I judged myself negatively for having them, then worked to change the negative energy around my thoughts, my actions, and my life in general.